sahandhnj/oyster-ml-deployment/README.md

 $ In order to setup authentication run command with --auth

 ```
+### API Manager
+Oyster acts as an API proxy with powerful features:
+- Authentication
+- Security
+- Rate limiting
+- Caching
+- Compression
+- Analytics

 ### Cloud
+oyster can train models or deploy them as applications or API across private, dedicated and multitenant public cloud infrastructures.

 In order to deploy models to cloud you can add kubernetes nodes as resources.
 It is also possible to configure oyster to scale up by creating more pods and nodes.

 ```